The Ins and Outs of Tipping On a Cruise

 Guidelines for Extra Tipping

-Recognizing those standout moments of service with a little extra cash is all about what feels right to you.
+Recognizing those standout service moments with a little extra cash is all about what feels right to you.
 Still, if you’re looking for a bit of a nudge in the right direction, here are some handy suggestions for when you’re just so impressed that a simple “thank you” doesn’t quite cut it.

 • Bartenders: Consider $1 per drink.
 It’s a small gesture that acknowledges their skill and attention.
 Plus, they will remember your generosity the next time you’re at the bar.